-- The Council could choose to recruit and employ tutors to deliver training courses.
+2. The Council could choose to recruit and employ tutors to deliver training courses.
 While this would have some advantages relating to the contract management process, it could prove difficult to offer the wide range of courses which are required.
-In addition, should this course of action be adopted as a future model, it would need a full year to be planned and implemented effectively - The Council could choose to award contracts for a longer period (2-3 years) however this would mean the curriculum would not be sufficiently responsive and flexible to meet changing needs including different requirements of the ESFA and there is uncertainty with regard to the levels of funding that will be provided by the ESFA in future years.

-The Council could withdraw from involvement in Adult and Community Learning delivery.
-This would result in the potential loss to Sunderland of over £1.2m of funding and reduced influence in how any funding received into the City was used to contribute to delivery of the Council's strategic vision for the City.
-Impacts analysed; Equality yes Privacy yes Sustainability yes Crime and Disorder y es Is the Decision consistent with the Council's co-operative values?
+In addition, should this course of action be adopted as a future model, it would need a full year to be planned and implemented effectively.
+3. The Council could withdraw from any future involvement in Adult and Community Learning delivery.
+This is not recommended as it would result in the loss of a significant amount of funding coming into Sunderland designed to improve the social and economic position of the City through the delivery of education and skills training programmes Impacts analysed; Equality yes Privacy yes Sustainability yes Crime and Disorder yes Is the Decision consistent with the Council's co-operative values?
 Yes Is this a "Key Decision" as defined in the Constitution?
 Yes Is it included in the 28 day Notice of Decisions?
 Yes

-CABINET - 15 JUNE 2021
+CABINET - 9 JUNE 2022

-PROCUREMENT OF FAMILY, ADULT AND COMMUNITY LEARNING PROVISION FOR 2021-22
+VARIATION OF CURRENT CONTRACTS FAMILY, ADULT AND COMMUNITY LEARNING PROVISION FOR 2022-23